 A fundamental objective of this event is to showcase Indigenous art and culture, and spread awareness about Indigenous affairs and the true history of Australia.
-As a community, we will sow seeds of love, acceptance and awareness into mainstream society.
-We will meet, play and learn with each other and transcend our differences.
+As a community, we will sow seeds of gratitude, respect and awareness into mainstream society.
+Each year the theme will change to showcase a different ancient culture from somewhere in the world, while always maintaining a strong Aboriginal presence with the local Darumbal people.

+We will meet, play and learn with each other, transcend our differences.
 We believe that happier people become better people, which equals a better society- love and happiness are contagious, and quickly spread through the festival and into the larger community.
 It is our hope that as more love-orientated events materialise, populations world-wide will experience awakenings in both spiritual and tangible forms- more sustainable practices, better governmental policies and celebration of diversity.
 On a local level Tropical Bloom aims to inspire creativity and help consciousness blossom, bringing a new, positive depth of culture to the Capricorn Coast.

 The festival takes place on Darumbal land, and the security team is run by local Darumbal people, who welcome us onto their land and take care of us while we’re there.
 As well as the local dancers, this year we aim to bring in dance groups from other tribes, and include a smoking ceremony for everyone to take part in.
 For those wishing to delve deeper into the local history and customs, the workshops will include: Local history from an Aboriginal perspective, Darumbal language workshop, didgeridoo workshop, dreamtime storytelling and a variety of kids workshops.
 We will also have a comfortable elders tent set up, and free entry to the festival for all elders.
 As always, the art gallery will mainly feature the work of local Indigenous people.